 “All money generated gets put back into the community in monetary or in beef donations.
 To fundraisers, little league, you name it,” Sloth said.
 “If anyone has a need it’s not very often we turn anything down if we have the funds to donate.”

-Visit Albert the Bull
+Plan Your Visit to Albert the Bull

-If you’re planning your own visit to the World’s Largest Bull, I recommend choosing a day you can also enjoy a picnic in Albert the Bull Park.
+If you’re planning your own visit to Albert the World’s Largest Bull, I recommend choosing a day you can also enjoy a picnic in Albert the Bull Park.
 Whether he’s your final destination or merely a stop on the way to bigger, kookier things, a visit to Albert the Bull is always the perfect choice.
 Be sure to stop inside the kiosk to the right of Albert.
 There you can listen to an audio recording about his personal history and even hear the huge Hereford moo.

 Share Your Thoughts